What Is SDR Therapy – An Introduction

 Why Do Psychologists Need to Learn to Use SDR in Their Practices?

 Psychologists and other health professionals do their very best to assist their clients, using strategies and techniques which they have judged to the best of their ability to be evidence based.
 And yet the efficacy rates have been disappointingly low.
-Even though we are used to seeing clients seem to improve, when we actually review the literature, we learn that for most people the real effects are short lived (if any) and that real outcomes are close to placebo effect.
+Even though we are used to seeing clients seem to improve, when we actually review the literature, we learn that for most people the real effects (if any) are short lived and that real outcomes are close to placebo effect and sometimes worse.

-Despite doing their very best, therapists have had to be satisfied with effect rates close to only 30%, and effect sizes of only around 10%, and it is more likely that any positive changes are due to the passing of time, supported by a professional who has at least provided a healthy, nurturing environment and asked some thought-provoking questions, rather than any technique or strategy used.
+Despite doing their very best, therapists have had to be satisfied with effect rates close to only 30%, and effect sizes of only around 10%, and many experts agree it is more likely that any positive changes experienced by the client are due to the passing of time, supported by a professional who has at least provided a healthy, nurturing environment and asked some thought-provoking questions, rather than any technique or strategy used.
 Various studies into the efficacy of the therapeutic liaison support this assertion.

 In addition, we’ve often had to persist in the face of resistance, and had to work hard to help the client recognise illogic, and be prepared to in turn work hard at making changes.
-Outcomes have not come easily.
+Outcomes have not come easily because without exception therapy has involved efforts to suppress thoughts, feeling and behaviour, rather than quickly eliminate the impulses which drive those.
+Outcomes gained in that fashion are notoriously easily lost, particularly under any kind of stress or threat condition.

 SDR Therapy represents an entirely new paradigm in therapy treatment (although it should not, because its roots go back to the work of Pavlov over 100 years ago).
-It is certainly faster, easier, deeper and more efficacious than any other therapy method currently in common use.
-This doesn’t mean dumping your existing skills, but using SDR to get more enjoyment from your practice, and more and better outcomes for clients.
+It is certainly faster, easier, deeper and more efficacious than any other therapeutic intervention currently in common use.
+This doesn’t mean dumping your existing skills, but using SDR Therapy as an adjunct to get more enjoyment from your practice, and more and better outcomes for clients.

 In short, SDR Therapy is empowering for both therapist and client.